AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 ### Direct Coloring

 Along with using color scale you can specify visual settings for an individual point.
-There are several parameters for managing points visual appearance:
+There are several sets for managing points visual appearance:

 * **fill** sets inner color of the point.
 * **hoverFill** sets point's inner color while a mouse is over the point.